ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server MUST verify that the request is signed by the account key.
-If the server accepts the deactivation request, it should reply with a 200 (OK) status code and the current contents of the registration object.
+If the server accepts the deactivation request, it should reply with a 200 (OK) status code and the current contents of the account object.

 Once an account is deactivated, the server MUST NOT accept further requests authorized by that account's key.
 It is up to server policy how long to retain